Brett Novek: Early life

-Early career
+Career

 While working out at a gym, Novek met professional model Gregg Avedon, who submitted Novek's information to a modeling agency.
 An initial photo shoot was done with photographer Scott Teitler and this led to him signing with Irene Marie Models and modeling for clients such as Papi Underwear, which used Novek for an advertising campaign and live modeling events.

-Recent events

 In 2007 Novek moved from Florida to Los Angeles, California to pursue other modeling opportunities and video, television, and film work.
 Novek has signed with L.A.
 Models, and Joy Models Management in Milan, Italy.

 After his father died from non-Hodgkin lymphoma in 2008, Brett started the clothing company Good HYouman in an attempt to save others from the heartache he felt, of which a portion of its profits goes to help people with leukemia and lymphoma.

 America's Most Smartest Model

 In May 2007, Novek participated as one of sixteen professional model contestants in the taping of season one of America's Most Smartest Model.
 The game show consisted of a series of challenges that led to each model being eliminated from the contest until only the winner remained.
 Novek symbolically tied with the eventual winner VJ Logan for the most number of challenges won, but ended the game in fourth place.

 When the show aired later in the year, Novek appeared in episodes 1 to 9.
-He talked about his bar mitzvah in episode nines extras 'model behavior'.
 At the end of the ninth episode, Novek was eliminated.
 According to the judges, it was because of a disappointing performance in an automobile presentation challenge and because it appeared that he had lost his motivation after his friend and fellow contestant, Jeff Pickel, was eliminated the episode before.